maael/info/data/drinks.md

 ## Ingredients

 - Captain Morgan Original spiced rum, 1 1/2 oz
-- Coca-Cola, 4 1/2 oz
+- Pepsi, 4 1/2 oz

 ## Steps

-- Pour Captain Morgan's Original Spiced Rum and Coca-Cola into a highball glass on the rocks
+- Pour Captain Morgan's Original Spiced Rum and Pepsi into a highball glass on the rocks
 - Mix until the coke fizzes at the top, and serve.

 ---